How To Talk To Your Child About The Coronavirus

 Next, find out what measures you could take to keep your family safe.

-- Should we avoid crowded places?
+- Should we avoid stepping out of our house?

 - How to ensure my children wash their hands?

-- Is it safe to travel?
+- Why is it unsafe to travel?

 Get your information from trustworthy sources such as the World Health Organisation website or the National Centre for Disease Control India website.
 Guard against scams and fake news related to the disease.